 If you have the financing capabilities and don’t mind the administration, purchasing gives you more freedom than a lease would.

 Weigh all your options and do a cost-benefit analysis before purchasing or leasing.
-The pros and cons in this article should get you off to a great start.
+The pros and cons of this article should get you off to a great start.